skmanik/newscraper/README.md

 # Newscraper

-A simple news app that scrapes articles from Google News' Technology section.
+A simple news app that scrapes articles from the Technology section of Google News.
 Allows user to favorite as well as comment on articles selected.

 Link to site: [Newscraper](https://google.com)